heminei/vscode-pro-deployer/README.md

 This extension contributes the following commands:

 - `pro-deployer.generate-config-file`: auto generate config file
 - `pro-deployer.upload`: upload file or folder
 - `pro-deployer.upload-to`: upload file or folder to selected target
 - `pro-deployer.upload-all-open`: upload all open files
+- `pro-deployer.show-output-channel`: show output channel of PRO Deployer
+- `pro-deployer.cancel-all-uploads`: stop all uploads and remove all files from queue